An Honest Cox Internet Review, According to Customers

 Icon Time To Read10 min read

-And yet Cox is still a worthy pick, thanks to its variety of plan options, bundle bargains, and gigabit capabilities.
-Cox offers free self-installation, which is a small perk that a lot of its cable competitors don’t offer.
-Even more importantly, the company appears to be building up its fiber-internet infrastructure, with symmetrical speeds and multi-gigabit capabilities now part of Cox’s menu of customer options.
+Although Cox's prices skew higher for the speeds you get and you don't get unlimited data, this cable provider is still a worthy pick for many customers.
+If you sign up, you get a variety of plan options, bundle bargains, and gigabit capabilities.
+Cox also offers free self-installation, which is a small perk that a lot of its cable competitors don’t offer.
+And it appears to be building up its fiber-internet infrastructure, with symmetrical speeds and multi-gigabit capabilities now part of Cox’s menu of customer options.

 “Overall, I'd say the service is pretty good and dependable,” said M. J. Stevens, a Cox customer of 15 years who lives in San Diego, California.